 Multidisciplinary approach – The challenges we face in the 21st century are more complex than ever before; to deal with them, we need to think out of the box and be critical and creative.
-Today’s rapidly evolving research and employment market are characterized by a high demand for specialists with multidisciplinary knowledge and background.
+Today’s rapidly evolving research and employment market is characterized by a high demand for specialists with multidisciplinary knowledge and background.

-The physical proximity to and academic interaction with the faculties of engineering, diverse academic staff and proximity to on-campus research centers, which the Technion can offer, help create multidisciplinary discourse that will give you a clear edge, whether you are applying for postgraduate studies or pursuing a career in relevant industries.
+The physical proximity to and academic interaction with the faculties of engineering, diverse academic staff, and proximity to on-campus research centers, which the Technion can offer, help create a multidisciplinary discourse that will give you a clear edge, whether you are applying for postgraduate studies or pursuing a career in relevant industries.

-Broad knowledge base in biology and exact sciences – Our students attend courses taught by some of the world’s top engineering faculties, and receive the broadest and most in-depth base of knowledge not only in life sciences, but in the exact sciences (physics, math, chemistry, computer science) as well.
+Broad knowledge base in biology and exact sciences – Our students attend courses taught by some of the world’s top engineering faculties and receive the broadest and most in-depth base of knowledge not only in life sciences but in the exact sciences (physics, math, chemistry, computer science) as well.

-The Faculty of Biology also offers study programs jointly with the faculties of Chemical Engineering, Materials Engineering and Computer Science.
+The Faculty of Biology also offers study programs jointly with the faculties of Chemical Engineering, Materials Engineering, and Computer Science.
 This integration of science and technology will provide you with the best tools for dealing with the challenges of tomorrow and leading groundbreaking multidisciplinary research.

 Academic nurturing and personal mentoring – Every year, the Faculty admits a relatively small group of students who we believe can manage the unique study programs.
 This allows us to get to know each student personally.
 The classes and study groups are small and intimate, allowing personal and professional nurturing of students with great emphasis on the development of practical skills.
-Our students are involved in the Faculty’s social and academic events and take active part in the building of curricula and study materials.
+Our students are involved in the Faculty’s social and academic events and take an active part in the building of curricula and study materials.